I’m out of my element and my routines are all in a whack.

 Takeaway: plan where you want to create more content and stick it in your schedule/routine.
 Asap.

-(For more on this, I go into more detail on my appreciation for routines in my daily vlog here)
+For more on this, I go into more detail on my appreciation for routines here:

 From my end in terms of content, I’ve been prioritizing: